-The 7 Best Driving Roads in Dubai & the UAE
+The 7 Best Scenic Drives in Dubai & the UAE

 Jebel Jais Mountain Road, Ras Al Khaimah

-Jebel Jais is the highest peak in the UAE at 1,934 metres, and the road to the top is 30 kilometres of smooth, banked switchbacks cut into the Hajar Mountains.
-It is the best driving road in the country by a wide margin.
+Jebel Jais is the highest peak in the UAE at 1,934 metres, and the scenic road to the top is 30 kilometres of smooth, banked tarmac cut into the Hajar Mountains.
+It's one of the most photogenic drives in the country.

-The climb starts at sea level and winds through limestone gorges with tight hairpins that reward a car with decent steering feel.
-There are viewpoints along the way where you can stop and look out over the Arabian Gulf.
-The surface is excellent, signage is clear, and there are guardrails the whole way up.
-Go early in the morning when the air is cool and the light hits the rock faces properly.
+The climb starts at sea level and winds through limestone gorges, with viewpoints along the way where you can stop and look out over the Arabian Gulf.
+The surface is excellent, signage is clear, and guardrails run the whole way up.
+Go early in the morning when the air is cool and the light hits the rock faces properly — or late afternoon for sunset photos at the summit viewpoint.
+At the top there's a restaurant and a zip-line experience for a longer day out.
 About 90 minutes from Dubai.
+Drive at a relaxed pace, respect the posted speed limits on the climb, and enjoy the views.

 Sheikh Zayed Road (E11)